 Get your kicks on Route 66

-Also a stone’s throw from the Institute of Art is a sign demarking the start of old Route 66.
-It’s highly unlikely you’ve never heard of the Route 66, it inspired a famous song recorded by everyone from Nat King Cole to John Mayer.
-The “Mother Road” as it’s often referred to, was one of the original roads in the US Highway System running from Chicago, Illinois to Santa Monica, California.
-The road became the favoured path for those migrating west, particularly in the 1930s and saw many communities spring up along its path.
-It was eventually superseded in 1985 by newer roads of the Interstate Highway System which saw many of these small towns fade.
-However, sections of the Route are nostalgically designated Scenic Byways called “Historic Route 66”.
+Also a stone’s throw from the Institute of Art is a sign demarking the start of old Historic Route 66.
+It’s highly unlikely you’ve never heard of U.S. Highway 66.
+It inspired an uber famous song recorded by everyone from Nat King Cole to John Mayer, and featured in the Disney movie Cars.
+The “Mother Road” as it’s also referred to, was one of the original roads in the US Highway System, running from Chicago, Illinois to Santa Monica, California.

 After dinner, check out the speakeasy-style bars such as tiki-inspired Three Dots and a Dash, and Watershed’s parlour style setting with craft beers, artisan spirits and wines all sourced from around the Great Lakes region.